What Is The Product Of The Citric Acid Cycle

 Definition and Scientific Foundations

 The citric acid cycle is a series of eight enzymatic reactions that occur in the mitochondrial matrix of eukaryotic cells and the cytoplasm of prokaryotic cells.
-It is a cyclical pathway because the starting molecule, oxaloacetate, is regenerated at the end of each turn of the cycle, allowing the process to continue indefinitely as long as substrate (acetyl-CoA) is available.
+Consider this: it is a cyclical pathway because the starting molecule, oxaloacetate, is regenerated at the end of each turn of the cycle, allowing the process to continue indefinitely as long as substrate (acetyl-CoA) is available.
 The primary function of the cycle is to oxidize acetyl-CoA, a two-carbon molecule, releasing energy and producing high-energy electron carriers (NADH and FADH2) and carbon dioxide.

 Key Products of the Citric Acid Cycle